lostlostlost/lostlostlost/index.md

 layout: page
 ---

 I am an experimental filmmaker, projectionist and lecturer in artistic research.
 I am interested in analogue filmmaking as artistic practice and emancipatory aesthetic politics, in open source technology and the ethics of sharing.
-I programmed this homepage with the open-source program jekyll, please enjoy all its flaws!
+I programmed this homepage myself with the open-source program jekyll, please enjoy all its flaws!

 If you want to get in touch, write me a <a href="mailto:lostlostlost@posteo.net">mail</a>

 <img class="solo" src="./assets/img/CosmaGrosser_Projektionist_small.JPG" title=""/><br>

 # News

+2023-12-12 <strong>Screening:</strong> Trailer: Freies Kino, Stadtkino Künstlerhaus

 2023-12-07 <strong>Screening:</strong> Earth Water Motor II, K3 Film Festival